WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

 #### Matching with Option<T>

-Let’s say we want to write a function that takes an `Option<i32>` and, if there’s a value inside, adds 1 to that value.
-If there isn’t a value inside, the function should return the `None` value and not attempt to perform any operations.
+Let's say we want to write a function that takes an `Option<i32>` and, if there's a value inside, adds 1 to that value.
+If there isn't a value inside, the function should return the `None` value and not attempt to perform any operations.

 This function is very easy to write, thanks to `match`, and will look like the following listing.